KastnerRG/Read_the_docs/docs/project1.rst

 * Vivado: Xilinx tool for RTL, SoC design (excluding firmware) and FPGA prototyping.
 Not required for this project if you are not planning to prototype on Zynq FPGA. `Vivado User Guide: Getting Started <https://docs.xilinx.com/r/2022.2-English/ug910-vivado-getting-started/Vivado-Design-Suite-Overview>`_

 * Vivado HLS: The old Xilinx HLS tool before 2020.
 It is generally very similar to VitisHLS.
-A good option are the tutorials: Lab 1, Lab 2 and Lab 3 in this document: *ug871-vivado-high-level-synthesis-tutorial.pdf*.
+A good option are the tutorials in this document: *ug871-vivado-high-level-synthesis-tutorial.pdf*.
 You can find this document and lab files `here <https://github.com/KastnerRG/pp4fpgas/blob/master/Vivado_HLS_Tutorial_2019.zip?raw=true>`_.

+You can follow the `lab tutorials <https://pp4fpgas.readthedocs.io/en/latest/PYNQ-example.html>`_ step by step (up to C synthesis and exporting RTL) to complete the Vitis HLS enviroment setup.

 3) Materials